ThatOtherAndrew/SnowMon/report.md

 ![A sample of the results.html file as viewed from a browser.](meta/assets/test_results.png)

+In Part 2, due to all new features/changes being complex and stateful, automated HTTP testing was dropped.

 ## Manual `curl` testing

 For more complete integration testing surrounding the ticket queue, the `curl` command-line tool[^5] was used to send HTTP requests.
 This step was not automated due to the random processing delays in the queue causing non-deterministic behaviour.
 The testing results are summarised below: